-Sometimes, the BJJ competitor with the best BJJ techniques gets knockout in the first ride.
-So if you decide to compete, realize that jiu-jitsu competition is the art of dealing with pressure ‘where there is pressure there is competition’.
+Sometimes, the competitor with the best techniques gets knockout in the first ride.
+Thus, if you decide to compete, realize that the BJJ competition is the art of dealing with pressure ‘where there is pressure, there is competition.’

-But, if you are comfortable with your jiu-jitsu training, you will have the confidence to perform.
-Thus, Becoming the BJJ champion is not about your opponent, it’s about you.
+However, if you are comfortable with your jiu-jitsu training, you will be confident to compete effectively.
+Thus, becoming the next BJJ champion is not about your opponent; it’s about you.

 Let’s see how Nicholas Meregali had been absorbing lots of pressure before he defeated Leandro Lo in the World jiu-jitsu Championship 2017

-The BJJ tournaments show such a small part of any given Jiu Jitsu competitor’s knowledge that it masks what he knows.
+The BJJ tournaments show such a small part of any competitor’s knowledge that it masks what he knows.

-In the jiu-jitsu academy, you can see him for who he is.
-You will see him relaxed and in the proper environment to exhibit his understanding of jiu-jitsu and educate you and others of its benefits.
+In the academy, you can see your training partner for who he is.
+You will see him relaxed in the proper environment to exhibit his understanding of jiu-jitsu and educate you and others of its benefits.

 The Brazilian jiu-jitsu competition will always be a window to show the world how professional the sport can be.
 But the growth of the sport over the coming generations will not be reliant on the competitive aspect.

 If any more BJJ competition tips should be added to this page that we have overlooked, please let us know.
 Thank you very much!
 Aside from that, how do you prepare for a jiu-jitsu tournament?